netzmacht/contao-workflow/README.md

  * There can be multiple workflows.
  * Workflows are defined for an entity type (typically an database table).
  * Workflows have a type.
+ * There can be multiple workflows for an entity type.
+ * Workflows have conditions to decide which entity they should handle.

 **Step**
  * A workflow has a number of steps which an entity reach during it's lifecycle